yahoo/elide-doc/pages/guide/03-security.md

 1. **Granting or denying access.**  When a model or field is accessed, a set of checks are evaluated to determine if the access will be denied (i.e. 403 status code) or permitted.
-Simply, if a user has explicitly requested access to part of data model they should not see, the request will be rejected.
+Simply, if a user has explicitly requested access to part of the data model they should not see, the request will be rejected.
 1. **Filtering Collections.** If a model has read permissions defined, these checks are evaluated against each model that is a member of the collection.
 Only the models the user has access to (by virtue of being of being able to read at least one of the model's fields) are returned in the response.